zhorweby5/intro-python/README.md

   * Run File with another Program installed
   * /usr/bin/env Searches for another program somewhere on the computer (python)
   * Env finds the file for user
+  * Check to see if the interpreter exists with 'which python' if unsure.
 ## Running Python Program

 * in your Python file: